-- The airport where the solo event is being conducted must be in VFR conditions - A headwind component may not exceed 20 KTS or more - A crosswind component may not exceed 7 KTS or more - Visibility must be greater than six (6) statute miles - Ceiling must be greater than three-thousand (3,000) feet - Temperature and dew point spread must be greater than four (4) degrees - No adverse weather conditions may be present (i.e., gusty conditions, shifting winds, wind shear, dust devils, virga, etc.)
+- The airport where the solo event is being conducted must be in VFR conditions - A maximum winds of 20 KTS. - A crosswind component may not exceed 7 KTS or more - Visibility must be greater than six (6) statute miles - Ceiling must be greater than three-thousand (3,000) feet - No adverse weather conditions may be present (i.e., gusty conditions, shifting winds, wind shear, dust devils, virga, etc.)